vincepandolfo/powerarrow/README.rst

 This is my fork of Romockee's Powerarrow theme, implemented for Awesome-WM 3.5
 This project is now in a stage where
-80% of the widgets work and I am still working on fixing up the libraries.
+90% of the widgets work

 Notes
 -----